 The word tonkatsu actually means pork cutlet so the literal translation for tonkatsu sauce is pork cutlet sauce.
-You might have seen it sold in Asian stores next to the ketchup or barbecue sauce.
+It’s sold in Asian stores next to the ketchup and barbecue sauce.
 The Bulldog brand is by far the most popular tonkatsu sauce and is sold in three different flavors – Worcestershire (a spicier version), semi-sweet, and classic.

-- Soy Sauce: A couple of teaspoons for saltiness.
+- Soy Sauce: I rely on a couple teaspoons of soy sauce for umami and saltiness.

 How to Make Tonkatsu Sauce